Grand Duchy of Posen: Frankfurt Parliament of 1848 and the Duchy

-During the Revolutions of 1848 the Frankfurt Parliament attempted to divide the grand duchy into two parts: the Province of Posen, which would have been annexed to a to-be-created united Germany, and the Province of Gniezno, which would have remained outside Germany, but because of the protest of Polish parliamentarians these plans failed and the integrity of the grand duchy was preserved.
-However, on February 9, 1849, after a series of broken assurances, the Prussian administration renamed the grand duchy to the Province of Posen.
-Nevertheless, the territory formally remained outside of Germany until the dissolution of German Confederation and the establishment of North German Confederation as late as 1866, while the Prussian Kings up to William II, German Emperor still held the title "Grand Duke of Posen" until 1918.
+During the Revolutions of 1848, the Frankfurt Parliament attempted to divide the grand duchy into two parts: the province of Posen, which would have been annexed into a united Germany, and the province of Gniezno, which would have remained outside Germany, but because of the protest of Polish parliamentarians these plans failed and the integrity of the grand duchy was preserved.
+However, on February 9, 1849, after a series of broken assurances, the Prussian administration renamed the grand duchy the Province of Posen.
+Nevertheless, the territory remained outside of the German Confederation until its dissolution and but was incorporated into the North German Confederation upon its foundation.
+The Prussian kings retained the title of Grand Duke of Posen until the fall of the monarchy in 1918.